eigmax/Ziren/docs/src/introduction/quickstart.md

 }
 ```

 Note: EVM-compatible proofs e.g., Groth16, are more computationally intensive to generate but are required for on-chain verification.
-See [here](https://docs.zkm.io/dev/prover.html#proof-types) for more detailed explanations on the types of proofs zkMIPS offers.
+See [here](https://docs.zkm.io/dev/prover.html#proof-types) for more detailed explanations on the types of proofs Ziren offers.

 Local proving is enabled by default as `ZKM_PROVER=network` in your `.env` file.
 It is recommended that you use ZKM’s Prover Network for heavier workloads.
 To enable network proving, following the instructions listed [here](https://docs.zkm.io/dev/prover.html#network-prover) and update your `.env` file: